 Hounslow Highways, on behalf of the council, are responsible for just under 11,400 trees, on the public highway.
 Hounslow Highways undertake a survey and safety inspection of each street trees on a rotational basis, assessing and inspecting a third of the borough's street trees each year.

 Can you help care for young trees?

-When new trees are planted throughout Hounslow borough's highways and parks, their watering needs are supported by Hounslow Highways and Greenspace 360 crews.
+When new trees are planted throughout Hounslow borough's highways and parks, their watering needs are supported by Hounslow Highways and Lampton Services Greenspace crews.
 However, during dry weather, these newly planted young trees (under 2 years old) can really benefit from more regular watering, so we would really appreciate the help of residents to water any new trees that are accessible to them.

 - Look out for the biodegradable tags on trees in parks and highways indicating that they are young trees in need of additional watering.